 - Sticking Brakes

 - Hard Brake Pedal

 - Frozen Brake Bleed Nipple

 Preserving Your Chassis

-Allow it to dry fully, this is important, otherwise, your locking in dampness.
+Allow it to dry fully, this is important, otherwise, you locking in dampness.
 Now you get busy with a power tool and wire brush head, this bit can take days.
 I like to clean and treat any surface rust with the rust converter.

-All cars will have chassis drain holes, use them to direct your hose in and around the rail, go ahead if you need to drill a hole in the Chassis, remembering to treat it of course.
+All cars will have chassis drain holes, use them to direct your hose in and around the rail, go ahead if you need to drill a hole in the chassis, remembering to treat it of course.

 Stuff You’ll Need